…. they were unschooled, ordinary men …. they had been with Jesus …. the crippled man healed standing with them – Acts 4:13,14

 Sometimes, what we’ve heard, … may hinder us from seeing the obvious.

-Other influences include … mindsets, theological filters, worldview, etc
+Other influences include … mindsets, theological filters, worldview, culture, etc

 Thus, its wise to personally, carefully and prayerfully read verse by verse, and in context … what a passage clearly means, … with the Holy Spirit.